WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 #### Operation:
 - Read the input file and form an output dataframe.
 - Generate empty **watersources.csv** file with controlled vocabulary headers.
-- Assign water soure type based on the dictionary mapping of the code 'WaRecRCWClassTypeCode'.
+- Get water soure type from 'Source'.
+Put 'Unknown' for empty 'Source'.
-- Assign 'Unspecified' for water source names as it doesn't currently exit.
+- Get water source name from 'source_nam' and put 'Unspecified' if 'Source_nam' doesn't exist.
 - Enter default values for fields with constant values or those that do not have values currently.
 - Drop duplicate rows if they exist.
 - Generate WaterSourceNativeID.